5 Ways I invested my marketing budget when starting my small business

 My business is also listed in their member directory, providing both a marketing and an online backlinking opportunity to build traffic and authority to my website.

 While not a monetary investment, I have also invested time in joining Facebook groups.
-These are great for market research, asking advice, and hearing about events and training.
+These are great for market research, asking for advice, and hearing about events and training.

 If you haven’t joined yet, you may want to check out the My Client Strategy Facebook group.
 I share marketing strategies and tips, especially for service-based small business owners.